 Transit Oriented Development or TOD, pursuant to Comprehensive Plan, means a mixed-use medium to high density development in areas served or planned to be served by mass transit.
-Sites located within 1/2 mile distance from the Jacksonville Transit Authority's (JTA) planned Rapid Transit System (RTS); located in close proximity to a road classified as an arterial or higher on the Functional Highway Classification Map; and supplied with full urban services are presumed to be appropriate for TOD, subject to a case-by-case review of consistency with State and regional plans, the Comprehensive Plan, and adopted neighborhood plans and studies.
-To be considered a TOD, a site will generally need to be compact and connected, as defined in the Transportation as otherwise Element, and defined in the current Comprehensive Plan.
+Sites located within 1/2 mile distance from the Jacksonville Transit Authority's (JTA) planned Rapid Transit System (RTS); located in close proximity to a road classified an arterial or higher on the Functional Highway Classification Map; and supplied with full urban services are presumed to be appropriate for TOD, subject to a case-by-case review of consistency with State and regional plans, the Comprehensive Plan, and adopted neighborhood plans and studies.
+To be considered a TOD, a site will generally need to be compact and connected, as defined in the Transportation Element, and as otherwise defined in the current Comprehensive Plan.

-Trip Reduction means a reduction in gross vehicle trips generated by a development based upon internal capture, pass-by, diverted link, Transit Oriented Development, transit stop proximity, as described in the CMMS Handbook, and/or the elimination of an Existing Use, as described in Sec.
+by a development based upon internal capture, pass-by, diverted link, Transit Oriented Development, transit stop proximity, as described in the CMMS Handbook, and/or the elimination of an Existing Use, as described in Sec.
 655.503, Ordinance Code.